 The aim of my role at work is to set up projects for success.
 I have enjoyed the initiation stage of team formation.
 I think establishing good practice and structure at the early stage will help us throughout the delivery process.

-I have outline the terms of engagement for team rapid ideation:
+I have outlined the terms of engagement for team rapid ideation:

-Be kind – be respectful of peoples opinions
+Be kind – be respectful of all opinions.